Rick Sutcliffe: Los Angeles Dodgers (1976, 1978–1981)

 Sutcliffe's first full season in the majors was 1979.
-He won 17 games for the Los Angeles Dodgers and was the first of four consecutive Rookies of the Year for the Dodgers from 1979–1982 (Steve Howe, Fernando Valenzuela, and Steve Sax were the others).
+He won 17 games for the Dodgers and was the first of four consecutive Rookies of the Year for the Dodgers from 1979–1982 (Steve Howe, Fernando Valenzuela, and Steve Sax were the others).
+Sutcliffe had a rough 1980 for the team; near the end of the season, he was told by Pete Rose that he'd been tipping his pitches.
+Sutcliffe improved in 1981, a year in which the Dodgers went on to win the World Series.
 Although Sutcliffe did not appear on the Dodgers' roster for their 1981 World Series championship run, he was awarded a World Series ring by the team.
-The Dodgers traded Sutcliffe to the Cleveland Indians for Jorge Orta, a journeyman outfielder, on December 9, 1981.
+Sutcliffe, angry at Dodgers' manager Tommy Lasorda, whom he accused of lying to him, publicly demanded a trade.
+(Years later, the two reconciled.)